 - Perforate: the same as cut but cuts a dashed line around all the objects

-In the Cut Settings window you can also choose the Material Type you are using.
-There are a lot of pre-defined materials, when you click on the one that you are using the blade settings appear.
+In the Cut Settings window, you can also choose the Material Type you are using.
+There are a lot of pre-defined materials when you click on the one that you are using the blade settings appear.
 It will show you what setting the cutting blade should be on and gives you the option to change the speed and thickness.
 A slow speed is recommended for thicker materials or intricate designs.
 If you are using thick materials the Thickness setting should be on the high-end.
 I find that for most of my projects the default cut setting works just fine.
 You can do a test cut to see if you have the right cutting settings, that’s covered in Step 4 a.

 If your project doesn’t involve printing you can skip to step 3.

-One of the really cool things you can do with the Silhouette machines is print out something on your printer and then have the Silhouette cut it out.
+One of the really cool things you can do with a vinyl cutting machine like the Silhouette machines is print out something on your printer and then have the Silhouette cut it out.
 But if you just print it out, stick it on a cutting mat, load it in the machine and click Cut, the Silhouette doesn’t know exactly where your shapes are so it might cut in the right spot or it might not.
 That’s where Registration Marks come in.
-When you go to the Registration Marks window, the Style is set to off; to add registration marks to your project click the drop down and select either Type 1 or Type 2.
+When you go to the Registration Marks window, the Style is set to off; to add registration marks to your project click the drop-down and select either Type 1 or Type 2.
 The only difference between the two is that Type 1 as a square in the upper left corner and Type 2 has a bracket instead.
 The Silhouette uses these marks to find the correct starting position so it can cut things out exactly (more on the this in step 4b below).
-One thing to remember about registration marks is that the Silhouette will only cut lines inside the square and brackets (indicated by the blue lines in the picture below) any cut lines out side of that will not be cut (I found that out the hard way).
+One thing to remember about registration marks is that the Silhouette will only cut lines inside the square and brackets (indicated by the blue lines in the picture below) and cut lines outside of that will not be cut (I found that out the hard way).
 In the picture below everything has to be inside the light blue lines.

-3. Loading the Machine
+3. Loading the Silhouette Machine

 There are two load options on the Silhouette: load cutting mat and load media.
 Load media is for everything that does need to be cut using cutting mat, like vinyl.
 When using a cutting mat make sure that your paper is good and stuck to the mat otherwise the mat might move but the paper does not and your project ends up getting cut in half.